A College Humanities Course for People of Modest Means Who Dare to Dream

 The Deseret News printed a feature article about Venture by Elaine Jarvik.
 Read the article Journey of the mind How Socrates, Bernini and Sartre Enriched 16 Lives.

-The Venture Course is made possible through partnerships with Westminster College, Weber State University, and Southern Utah University.
+The Venture Course is made possible through partnerships with Weber State University, and Southern Utah University.
 Additional support to Utah Humanities for Venture has been provided by the George Q. Morris Foundation, CIT Bank, Richard Jacobsen, and Bridget Newell.